top of page

 It can also describe a commonplace or clichéd expression that has been overused to the point of losing its impact or meaning.
 This term is often used to criticize or dismiss ideas or statements that come across as uninspired or lacking in genuine thought or insight.
 In a broader sense, "bromide" can symbolize any repetitive or conventional element in language, art, or culture that fails to stimulate or engage due to its predictability and lack of novelty.

-Example sentences of bromide
+Example sentences containing bromide

 1. Every speech felt the same, each line a worn bromide lacking depth and creativity.